Two smartphones side by side, the right one carrying a stethoscope, syringe, and verified shield

 Is VetDoze cheaper than VetRec?

 Yes.
-VetDoze starts at $79/mo (with a free plan), while VetRec starts at $99/vet/mo annually with no free tier, only a 14-day trial.
+VetDoze starts at $79/mo with a 30-consult, no-card free trial, while VetRec starts at $99/vet/mo billed annually with a 14-day trial.
 VetRec includes more enterprise integrations at that price; VetDoze focuses on verified dosing and a lower entry cost.

 Does VetRec verify drug doses like VetDoze?